 My Thoughts:

-My C128 will always hold a special place in my heart, and to this day I still load up and mess around with a C64 or C128 program once or twice a week.
+My C128 will always hold a special place in my heart, and to this day I still load up and mess around with a C64 or C128 program once or twice a week for an hour or two.
 I don’t own original hardware anymore, I play via emulation on my PC 95% of the time.
 The other 5% is when I break out my Maxi 64 or mess around with emulation on my Pi 400.

 I see the future of the Commodore Brand existing very much on something like the C64X by my My Retro Computer Limited, Linux based with the Commodore Vision Operating System: a modern PC with modern combabilities that can run the old software via emulation.